Albany Bulb: Homeless community

 Where Do YOU Go When It Rains? featuring Bulb residents talking candidly about their experiences living on the Albany Bulb.

-In 2016, the Albany city council approved plans to create a city park out of the space.
+In 2016, the Albany City Council approved plans to create a city park at The Bulb.
 Although the agreement holds no legal weight, it sets the foundation for the city to approve budget funds for the park.
 Further, the main trails were widened and leveled after the 2014 evictions to allow for greater motor vehicle access, police patrols were increased, and vegetation was cut back for several years to prevent further camping.

 Development

-Environmental protections as well as understanding of the dangers of building on unconsolidated fill make it extremely unlikely that the Bulb could be developed.
-In 2006, Magna Corporation, owners of Golden Gate Fields race track, proposed a large commercial shopping area on the racetrack property southeast of the Bulb.
-Extensive protest led by Citizens for Eastshore Parks, headed by former Albany mayor Robert Cheasty, led to these plans being dropped.
-The future of the racetrack holdings remains uncertain.
+Environmental protections, as well as an understanding of the dangers of building on unconsolidated fill, make it extremely unlikely that The Bulb could be developed.
+In 2006, Magna Corporation, the owner of the Golden Gate Fields race track, proposed a large commercial shopping area on the racetrack property southeast of The Bulb.
+Extensive protest led by Citizens for Eastshore Parks, headed by former Albany mayor Robert Cheasty, led to these plans being dropped, and the future of the racetrack holdings remains uncertain.

 Voices to Vision, a two-year study that examined what citizens of Albany desired for the waterfront, concluded in 2010.
-Fern Tiger Associates who conducted the study reported that 62 percent of residents who participated in the study wanted to expand open space by at least 75 acres.
+Fern Tiger Associates, who conducted the study, reported that 62% of residents who participated in the study wanted to expand open space by at least 75 acres.
 This expansion would mean 163 acres of parkland, trails, and wetlands at the waterfront.
-The area would include the bulb, the Golden Gate Fields race track and parking lot, and the Eastshore State Park plateau.
+The area would include The Bulb, the Golden Gate Fields race track and parking lot, and the Eastshore State Park plateau.
 However, the study also found that half of participants wanted enough development on the waterfront to maintain the current tax revenue generated from Golden Gate Fields, which is about $1.7 million.
-85 percent of participants reported that building a hotel on the site would be a good idea, with many supporting additional retail and restaurant developments on the site.
+85% of participants reported that building a hotel on the site would be a good idea, with many supporting additional retail and restaurant developments on the site.

+A transition study funded by a grant was completed by the City of Albany in 2015 which worked to assess the state of the park and envision strategies for its enhancement.
+Subsequently, in 2018, voters in western Alameda and Contra Costa Counties passed Measure FF, which committed to allocating funds to general improvements such as habitat protection, visitor facility enhancement, and expansion of personnel.

+In 2016, a non-profit organization called “Love the Bulb” was established with the aim of celebrating and protecting the landfill's artistic culture, as well as advocating for environmental interests.
+In 2018 and 2019, the group hosted an arts and performance festival called “Bulbfest”.
+The organization has also created a garden of native plant species on the site in collaboration with the City of Albany’s Friends of Albany Parks Program.